The 21 Point Checklist for Launching and Marketing your Website in 2019

-Specifically, view your website with the most popular browsers, including Chrome, Firefox, Internet Explorer, Opera, and Safari, as those browsers are used by most people browsing the Internet.
+Specifically, view your website with the most popular browsers, including Chrome, Firefox, Internet Explorer, Opera, and Safari.

 Search Engine Listing

 A simple way to start getting traffic to your website is by using the search engines.
-Submit new content to the search engine directories like Google, Yahoo!, Bing etc, so it can be indexed.
+Submit new content to the search engine directories like Google, Yahoo!, Bing etc., so it can be indexed.
 The major search engines offer this free service, and you can acquire it with smaller search engine directories as well.
-This is one of the first things you need to do to promote a website if you are adding fresh content weekly.
+Do it first!

 Step 21: Social Media Marketing

 The world of social media has completely changed online marketing.
-Creating a social media account and interacting with the customers often is the best way to promote a website.
+Creating a social media account and interacting with the customers frequently is the best way to promote a website.